Executive, Key Talent and Superstar Pay for Performance

 Executive compensation and superstar pay have become increasing controversial in recent years.
 Truly understanding the basics of compensating executives, key talent and superstars is key to thinking and re-thinking how to align performance, strategy and pay for “must-retain” employees and organizational leaders.

 This two-day course will outline the contextual framework for evaluating performance-based compensation of executives, key talent and superstars.
-The course will present quantitative and non-quantitative tools and techniques for assessing performance pay through a variety of lenses.
 Multiple, real-world scenarios illustrate how to achieve business objectives and strategic ambitions.
 Emphasis is placed on thoroughly-considered action plans, rather than “one size fits all” solutions.

 While this course can be taken on a stand-alone basis, the Institute for Compensation Studies (ICS) Advanced Certificate in Performance Pay, Metrics and Practice Alignment is given to recognize completion of the four courses in the certificate curriculum.